GladysAssistant/v4-website/docs/dashboard/intro.md

 sidebar_label: Introduction
 ---

-In Gladys Assistant, the dashboard is the main page of Gladys.
+The dashboard is the main page of Gladys Assistant.

-This page is fully configurable to meet your needs.
+This page is fully configurable and you can tweak it to meet your needs.

 ![Gladys Assistant 4 dashboard](../../static/img/docs/en/dashboard/dashboard-gladys-4.jpg)

-Display camera images?
+Are you looking to display camera images?
 Monitor sensor values?
 Control his lights?
+You can do so on your dashboard.

-In this category of documentation, we'll walk through all types of "boxes" (or widgets if you like!), And explain how each one works.
+In this section, we go through all types of widgets, and how each one works.

-If you have any needs that are not covered by the current Gladys dashboard, do not hesitate to contact us on [the forum](https://community.gladysassistant.com/) to see if we can develop a specific box.
+If you have any requirements that are not covered by the current Gladys dashboard, do not hesitate to contact us on [the forum](https://community.gladysassistant.com/).
+We can explore the possibility of developing specific widgets.